tinali05/tinali05.github.io/index.md

   <div class="about-text">
     <p>
       I am a driven and curious undergraduate student at Cornell University studying Operations Research and Information Engineering (ORIE)       and Computer Science with an expected graduation of December 2026.
-I am passionate about translating data into actionable insights,         as well as the intersection between data analytics and finance.
+I am passionate about translating data into actionable insights          and I am interested in the intersection between data analytics and finance.
     </p>

     <p>